Nike Swim Camp at Carnegie Mellon University

 AT NIKE SWIM CAMP

-US Sports Camps is excited for our new swim camp at Carnegie Mellon.
+US Sports Camps is excited for our second summer of swim camp at Carnegie Mellon.
 The university's main campus is 3 miles from downtown Pittsburgh, between Schenley Park and the Squirrel Hill, Shadyside, and Oakland neighborhoods.

 Campers will train each day the swimming and diving pool, home to the Carnegie Mellon University varsity swimming and diving teams and serves as a recreational space for the campus community.
 The pool was constructed in 1996 and is surrounded by floor to ceiling windows allowing in natural light.
 A balcony was added in 2015 which seats up to 200 people.